 Bourbon Glazed Pork Chops served over a bed of great northern beans flavored with garlic, onion, peppers, paprika and thyme.
 A good old fashioned comfort meal high in protein, fiber, and good for you carbohydrates!
-A one dish meal cooked in my Lodge Cast Iron Skillet!
+A one dish skillet recipe ready in just 30 minutes!

-Comfort food just makes you feel good, right?
+Comfort food just makes you feel good.
 It is something that we love to eat around the table with our family.
-When Grumpy and I sit down at the table, I want it to be delicious, feel good food that has been presented in an appetizing way.
-These Bourbon Glazed Pork Chops were just that.
-We aren’t huge pork eaters, but the last month I made a few dishes with pork.
-I felt the need to shake things up a little!
+When Grumpy and I sit down to eat, I want our meal to be delicious, feel good food that has been presented in an appetizing way.
+These Bourbon Glazed Pork Chops will do just that.

 I started them on the stove top in my cast iron skillet.
 If you don't have one, no worries, but once you get one, I promise you will never want to use anything but your cast iron skillet!

-Finish the chops off in the oven and then remove them from the skillet to cook your veggies and beans.
+Finish the Bourbon Glazed Pork Chops off in the oven and then remove them from the skillet to cook your veggies and beans.
 Place the chops on top of the bean mixture, brush with more glaze, then pop under your broiler.

-Sprinkle finished dish off with a few chopped green onion tops and you have a very quick and easy comfort meal for your Sunday Supper table!
+Sprinkle finished dish off with a few chopped green onion tops and you have a very quick and easy comfort meal of Bourbon Glazed Pork Chops for your Sunday Supper table!

 - 1 tablespoons molasses